scala-network/GUI-miner/README.md

 ![](git-assets/miner-logo.png)

-#  Stellite GUI Miner
+#  Bloc GUI Miner

-The Stellite GUI miner is a beautiful, easy to use, interface for mining Stellite.
+The Bloc GUI miner is a beautiful, easy to use, interface for mining Bloc.
-It is aimed at getting people that have never mined Stellite into the crypto game by making it really simple to get started.
+It is aimed at getting people that have never mined Bloc into the crypto game by making it really simple to get started.

 ![Screenshot](https://i.imgur.com/ruK7z4Y.png "Screenshot")